arcus-azure/arcus.scripting/docs/preview/features/powershell/azure-devops.md

 # Set properties for update of existing variable group
 ```

-With also updating the variables in the current job running the pipeline:
+Include updating the variables in the current job running the pipeline, to immediately make them available to the next pipeline tasks:

 ```powershell
 PS> Set-AzDevOpsArmOutputsToVariableGroup -VariableGroupName "my-variable-group"